Wheelchair Positioning: The Head

 Michelle L. Lange

-Michelle Lange is an occupational therapist with over 38 years of experience and has been in private practice, Access to Independence, for over 19 years.
+Michelle Lange is an occupational therapist with more than 38 years of experience.
+She has been in private practice at Access to Independence for more than 19 years.
 She is a well-respected lecturer, both nationally and internationally, and has authored numerous texts, chapters, and articles.
-She is the co-editor of Seating and Wheeled…
+She is the coeditor of Seating…

 Chapters & learning objectives

-1. Positioning the Head: assessment considerations
+1. Positioning the Head: Assessment Considerations

 2. Positioning the Head: Posterior Head Supports